← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 1. Open AWS console

-2. Choose region (at the top right dropdown menu) = Europe (Stockholm)
+2. Choose region (at the top right dropdown menu) = Europe (Stockholm), eu-north-1 - select this exact region not the one where you're located

 4. Click “Launch instance” button